-One important factor in the differences between ACS and BLS data is that the ACS numbers are for all claims adjusters and insurance appraisers, comprised of all specialities listed in the menu bar, and you can choose to view the BLS at the specialty or full career level.
+One important factor in the differences between ACS and BLS data is that the ACS numbers are for all claims adjusters, examiners, and investigators, comprised of all specialities listed in the menu bar, and you can choose to view the BLS at the specialty or full career level.

 We use two methods to compare salaries across states: